RossFloodJobs/RossFloodJobs/README.md

 - 👋 Hi, I’m @RossFloodJobs
 - 👀 I’m interested in all things Automation.
-- 🌱 I’m currently learning Ansible, Terraform, React Native Typescript
+- 🌱 I’m currently learning Ansible, Terraform, React Native Typescript please pardon the space, I am working to upload currently.
 - 💞️ I’m looking to collaborate on automation tools, video games, rocking out in a band.
 - 📫 How to reach me rossfloodjobs@gmail.com